JSB-UCLA/scReadSim/docs/source/tutorials/scATACseq_NoInput_10X.md

 **Index reference genome (optional)**

-Before using function `AlignSyntheticBam_Pair`, the reference gemome FASTA file should be indexed by bowtie2 through following chunk and make sure the output index files are within the same directory to *`referenceGenome_name`.fa*. **For this tutorial, no indexing is needed since we have indexed chr1.fa in reference.genome.chr1.tar.gz**.
+Before using function `AlignSyntheticBam_Pair`, the reference gemome FASTA file should be indexed by bowtie2 through following chunk and make sure the output index files are within the same directory to *`referenceGenome_name`.fa*.

+**Note**: For this tutorial, no indexing is needed since we have indexed *chr1.fa* in *reference.genome.chr1.tar.gz*.
+The following code chunk is using **bash commands**.

 ```{code-block} console